AI-ready data diagnostic Two diagnostic paths: $5K-$7.5K entry, $12K-$20K flagship

 Use these worksheets when the business is pushing for AI and the team needs to decide what can safely suggest, assist, route, or automate.

-Go deeper on AI readiness audit decisions
+Go deeper on AI-ready data diagnostic decisions

 Read the CRM-focused readiness guide if the likely blocker is duplicate records, lifecycle drift, stale account fields, or weak opportunity linkage.
 If the review shows broader source trust or modeling reliability problems, move into Data Foundation.
 If the data is trusted enough and the next problem is pushing it into real workflows, use Data Activation instead of forcing a one-off AI pilot.